jglomsk/EZ-source/uploadtoEZ-lang/README.md

 ## Running

-In order to create and use your program, you're going to need (for alternative, go to line 68):
+In order to create and use your program, you're going to need:
 <br/>
 1. The interpreter that you should have downloaded.
 	1. For Windows users: `ez.exe`